Home / Apartments in Seattle, WA

 According to Boeing’s own employment data page, they have just under 70K employees in Washington State as of January 1st, 2019.
 With three primary campuses in the greater Seattle area, the majority of those employees are working in and around Seattle, WA.

-As one of the areas largest and oldest mega-employers, Microsoft started the tech boom that changed Seattle for better or worse.
-The company is currently overhauling their gigantic 500-acre campus in Redmond, which accounts for most of their workforce.
+As one of the area's largest and oldest mega-employers, Microsoft started the tech boom that changed Seattle for better or worse.
+The company is currently overhauling its gigantic 500-acre campus in Redmond, which accounts for most of its workforce.
 The new campus will support 47,000 employees with room for 8,000 more.

 Though this may negatively impact the number of Amazon employees in Seattle, the company continues to grow and hire year over year.
 Amazon’s employee pool swelled to 541,900 people at the end of 2017 from 306,800 just a year before.
 With growth like that, even a major employee shift to another city may not make an impact in overall Seattle numbers.

-Universities typically rank as one of an area’s largest employers wherever they are.
-This is even true for a city as large as Seattle, and according to LinkedIn there are currently 26,100 people listed as UW employees.
+Universities typically rank as one of the area’s largest employers wherever they are.
+This is even true for a city as large as Seattle, and according to LinkedIn, there are currently 26,100 people listed as UW employees.
 Universities offer diverse job opportunities because educators are just a small piece of the puzzle.

 Campuses operate like small towns.
 They have housing facilities, kitchens, stores, libraries, and require continual maintenance and groundskeeping to keep running.
 Entire employment branches are dedicated to operations, sales, and promotions.
 Universities create jobs and propel growth outside of their campus as graduates are often hired locally after their education is finished.

 Hospitals are major employers in every city they are in.
 The larger their presence in a single area, the greater those figures become.
 With 5 hospital campuses in the Seattle area, and 117 primary and specialty care locations across Puget Sound, Swedish Medical Group is a major local employer.